-- 25 day EMA with 50 day EMA – use this to identify medium term trade (upto few weeks)
+- 25 day EMA with 50 days EMA – use this to identify medium-term trade (upto few weeks)

 - 50 day EMA with 100 Day EMA – use this to identify trades that lasts upto few months

 Here is an example of a 25 x 50 EMA crossover.
-There are three trading signals that qualify under the crossover rule.
+Three trading signals qualify under the crossover rule.

 Needless to say, the MA crossover system can also be applied for intraday trading.
-For instance one could use the 15 x 30 minutes crossover to identify intraday opportunities.
-A more aggressive trader could use 5 x 10 minute crossover.
+For instance, one could use the 15 x 30 minutes crossover to identify intraday opportunities.
+A more aggressive trader could use a 5 x 10-minute crossover.

-You may have heard this popular saying in the markets – “The trend is you friend”.
+You may have heard this popular saying in the markets – “The trend is your, friend”.
 Well, the moving averages help you identify this friend.

 Key takeaways from this chapter